reactioncommerce/meteor-security/README.md

 ### Security.defineMethod(name, definition)

 Call `Security.defineMethod` to define a method that may be used in the rule chain to restrict the currect rule.
 Pass a `definition` argument, which must contain a `deny` property set to a `deny` function for that rule.
 The `deny` function is the same as the standard Meteor one, except that it receives a `type` string as its first argument and the second argument is whatever the user passes to your method when calling it.
+The full function signature for inserts and removes is `(type, arg, userId, doc)` and for updates is `(type, arg, userId, doc, fields, modifier)`.

 You may additionally specify a `fetch` property in your definition, if you need certain properties fetched from the database.

 As an example, here is the definition for the built-in `ifHasUserId` method: